yujonglee/blog/posts/canary.md

 - `canary-search-*`: Optional, works with local provider.
 - `canary-ask-*`: Optional, to add "Ask AI".
 Need cloud provider.

-Detailed docs can be found [here](https://docs.getcanary.dev/intro/concepts), but we will cover some of the them here.
+Detailed docs can be found [here](https://docs.getcanary.dev/intro/concepts), but we will cover some of them here.

 ### Example 1: Popup based on user intent

-Since search bar is where you can capture user's intent, there's many ways you want to optimize for your use-case.
+Since search bar is where you capture user's intent, there's many ways to optimize for your use-case.
 `Callout` is one example of this.

-Let's say your product is open-core, and you are particularly interested in users who want to use **enterprise** features that require paid license.
+Let's say your product is open-core, and you're particularly interested in users who want to use **enterprise** features that require paid license.

+Here's how you would optimize for it:

 ```diff
  <canary-search>